 I think parents feel an increasing pressure to make sure their kids are successful at everything.
-And I speak from experience: Our daughter is a senior at New Hampton, and our son is a freshman here.
+And I speak from experience: Our daughter graduated from New Hampton in 2012 and is a sophomore at Princeton, and our son is a sophomore here.
 But at some point you have to put your kids in an environment where they’re safe to test themselves, to stretch themselves—even if they fall flat on their face.
 That’s how they learn to dust themselves off, pick themselves up, and get after it.
 That’s how they grow into smart, confident, independent adults.
 And I’ll tell you: New Hampton is uncommonly good at creating that environment.

 What’s the best advice you give to students?

 Well, if you’re around me long enough, you’ll hear me say use the Nelson Henderson quote: "We should be planting trees under whose shade we do not expect to sit."
 I want our students to plant those trees.